 What happens when you create multiple blogs at once

+Before creating multiple blogs you should create one blog and make it the best blog through your hard work.
 I have been blogging for over 5 years, and in that time, I have discovered that there are a number of advantages and disadvantages to having multiple blogs.
 My journey started with a generalized sort of blog that grew but at a rather slow pace.
-It’s one of the major failings for beginner bloggers, being too general.
+It’s one of the major failings of beginner bloggers, being too general.

-You cannot create a site that talks about football today, computers tomorrow and potatoes the next day.
+You cannot create a site that talks about football today, computers tomorrow, and potatoes the next day.
 Not unless you are running a news website.
-To create a loyal audience and following, you need to a website that focuses on one particular area.
+To create a loyal audience and following, you need a website that focuses on one particular area.

 In any case, I had that one website and it was making a few hundred dollars a month via AdSense.
 And then I decided to create a second site focusing specifically on the tech scene in South Africa.
 That site took off.